MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-pphysical_counter_overflow_handler.md

 ## -parameters

 ### -param OverflowBits:

+Provides a bitmap describing which counters overflowed.

 ### -param OwningHandle:

+Provides the <b>HANDLE</b> corresponding to the resource set the overflowing counters belong to.

 ## -returns

-Returns VOID that ...
+None.

 ## -remarks

-Register your implementation of this callback function by setting the appropriate member of <!-- REPLACE ME --> and then calling <!-- REPLACE ME -->.
+Register your implementation of this callback function by adding a <a href="https://msdn.microsoft.com/library/windows/hardware/ff558796">PHYSICAL_COUNTER_RESOURCE_DESCRIPTOR</a> with a <a href="https://msdn.microsoft.com/library/windows/hardware/ff558797">PHYSICAL_COUNTER_RESOURCE_DESCRIPTOR_TYPE</a> of ResourceTypeOverflow to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff558798">PHYSICAL_COUNTER_RESOURCE_LIST</a> and then calling <a href="..\ntddk\nf-ntddk-halallocatehardwarecounters.md">HalAllocateHardwareCounters</a>.

+This callback is called at IRQL = PROFILE_LEVEL.
+This means it must always be memory-resident.
+The callback should return as quickly as possible and should not attempt to do any of the following.

+* Acquire or release spin locks.

+* Access paged pool that is not locked in memory

+* Call a pageable routine.

+The callback does not need to handle clearing any overflow registers as they will be handled by the HAL.

 ## -see-also